CPlusPlus129/Project-Uppies/Cook Project/Docs/GameFlow System Guide.md

 Authoring Sequences
 -------------------
-1. **Create Events**: Right-click in the Project window → **Create ▸ Game Flow ▸ Story Events ▸ Unity Event** (or your custom subclass).
-Configure inspector fields and ensure unique `EventId` values.
+1. **Create Events**: Right-click in the Project window → **Create ▸ Game Flow ▸ Story Events ▸ \<Event Type\>**.
+Configure inspector fields—the `EventId` auto-fills to the next available value, but you can override it if you need a specific string.
-2. **Create Sequence**: Right-click → **Create ▸ Game Flow ▸ Story Sequence**.
-Add events in execution order.
-Use meaningful `sequenceId` strings for debugging.
+2. **Group Events**: Right-click → **Create ▸ Game Flow ▸ Story Sequence**.
+Add the event assets in execution order; rename the asset or set `sequenceId` to something designer-friendly (e.g., `intro_boot_01`).
-3. **Assign to GameFlow**: In the persistent singleton GameObject, drag the sequence into `startingSequence` or call `GameFlow.Instance.EnqueueSequence` at runtime.
+3. **Reference Sequence**:
+   - Inspector-based: assign the asset to `GameFlow.startingSequence` for an automatic boot sequence.
+   - Runtime-based: call `GameFlow.Instance.EnqueueSequence(sequenceAsset)` from code, or wire it through a UnityEvent.
-4. **Test**: Enter Play Mode, verify the expected event order, and watch the Console for optional logs when `logStoryFlow` is enabled.
+4. **Playtest**: Enter Play Mode, verify the order and timing, and enable `logStoryFlow` on the `GameFlow` prefab to print queue operations while iterating.

 Custom Story Events
 -------------------